Skip to main content

 Brass’s Official Position: She has denied this twice.

 F.A.R.M. is what happens when the most organized person in the warband decides she needs a break and cannot stop building things.
-It operates during off-subscription periods, sustains the warband economy from the margins, and has somehow achieved greater financial stability than most Azeroth-facing organizations with actual names.
+Operating entirely in the off-subscription margins—with operatives paid to Behsten and Slahtz to lock their experience at level 20—the collective sustains the warband economy on a shoestring budget.

 Nobody has asked Brass how this happened.
 She would say she already accounted for it.
 She would be correct.